J0xna/Kernel-Overlay-Hider/README.md

 KERNEL OVERLAY HIDER (Direct Kernel Object Manipulation)

 Tested on: BattlEye over the period of 3 months

-Why did I make this project?
 This project was mainly made out of curiosity towards how Windows handles the windows in kernel.
-I also wanted to learn how to hide the window from possible enumerations and hide from anti cheats.
+I also wanted to learn how to hide the window from possible enumerations and anti cheats.

-What does it do?
-This project gets a pointer to an undocumented, non symbol structure (TAG_WND) then modifies the members to make your window invisible from possible HWND scans.
+This project gets a pointer to an undocumented structure TAG_WND, then modifies the members to make your window invisible from possible HWND scans.
 The structures hold two particularly interesting members, Next and Previous.
 These can be thought as Flink and Blink in a linked list Microsoft loves.
 My driver modifies the Flink and Blink so that our desired window handle will never be in the list, making it invisible to enumerations and window callbacks.